Thank you for reading our post, please rate this article at the end.

 Be Wary of Storms

-A quick warning before we dive into the details of the article: We don’t want to be patronizing, and we know you’re an adult, but be aware of what the weather is doing around you.
+A quick warning before we dive into the article’s details: We don’t want to be patronizing, and we know you’re an adult, but be aware of the weather around you.
 I can testify that being out in a boat when the weather is fine is a truly fantastic experience.
 If you’re out on a boat in a small amount of rain, it’s not normally a problem.

 As a storm rages around you, being on a boat in the middle of your favorite fishing haunt is the last place you’ll want to be.
 I promise you, it’s not at all fun.
-Even seemingly innocuous weather can turn nasty and ruin your day quickly.
+Even seemingly innocuous weather can turn nasty and ruin your day in a hurry.

 Related content you may be interested in reviewing.

-You don’t want to be that person you hear about on the news being rescued due to bad decisions.
+You don’t want to be the person you hear about on the news, rescued because of bad decisions.
 Wishing you had a life jacket with you, a wetsuit, or a better swimmer is not something you want to happen when you’re in the thick of it.
 Ice, cyclones, tornadoes, hailstorms, and thunderstorms are a surefire way to put an end to a fishing trip, and in my opinion, are best viewed from the comfort of your home or on the news.

 Understanding the Facts

-Like many animals, the cycles of the moon and the seasons heavily influence the behavior of fish; this goes for bass as well.
-The weather greatly influences bass behavior, which can dictate how successful a fishing trip will be, resulting in a very happy angler or a complete lack of catches.
+Like many animals, the cycles of the moon and the seasons heavily influence the behavior of fish, including bass.
+The weather greatly influences bass behavior, which can determine how successful a fishing trip will be, resulting in a very happy angler or no catches at all.
 If you understand how fish and, in particular, bass behave based on the weather, you can use this to your advantage and massively increase your success rate.

 Understanding weather patterns goes beyond fishing and is important for any outdoors enthusiast.

 As you’re reading this article, we’re primarily interested in how rain will influence Bass’s behavior.
 There’s a lot of ground to cover here, and some parts will gloss over as it’s only required knowledge if you’re a meteorologist.
 We will, however, teach you some of the tips and tricks your local weather station uses to predict any changes.
-Instead of just predicting the weather, we will use it to maximize our bass fishing conditions, even if both are intrinsically linked.
+Instead of just predicting the weather, we will use it to optimize our bass-fishing conditions, even though they are intrinsically linked.

 If you’re not overly keen on the science of everything, don’t worry; we’re keeping things high-level and in easy-to-digest chunks.